mishamyrt/myrt-desk-controller/controller/docs/api.md

 # UDP Packet structure

-This describes the UDP API of the desk, which was designed to replace the REST API with JSON.
+This describes the UDP API of the desk, which was designed to replace the JSON REST API.
 The overhead proved to be too much for ESP32.

 ## Formats